-Whether you’re looking to trim expenses, jump-start your retirement planning, or take stock of your situation during the Coronavirus pandemic, now is the perfect time to give your finances a quick checkup.
+Whether you’re looking to trim expenses, jump-start your retirement planning, or take stock of your situation, now is the perfect time to give your finances a quick checkup.
 Here are five things you can do to get started.

 1. Reassess your approach to money management

 The process of honing your money management skills is ongoing.
 Here are a few strategies to reassess your money management.